Seatis/my-teaching-materials/workshop/java-spring-jpa/workshops/ConnectionWithMySQL.md

 spring.jpa.show-sql = true
 ```

-- MySQL  password (**set it to something general first like "12345", because it will be committed to github**)

 - Add hibernate ddl auto (create, create-drop, update):
   - with "create-drop" first
   - and after first recompiling, with "update", so the database schema will be automatically updated accordingly to java entities found in the project